ItaiAxelrad/itaiaxelrad/src/pages/projects/Alpha Range Drainage Report/index.md

 title: Alpha Range Erosion Control Plan
 date: 2014-06-12
 image: '/images/range.jpg'
-tags: ['calpoly', 'Drainage','LID','Erosion', 'control', 'sediment']
+tags: ['CalPoly', 'drainage','LID','erosion', 'control', 'sediment']
 ---
 As a water resources specialist for Camp San Luis Obispo, I performed hydrology analysis for the 5 acre Alpha Range and subsequently developed a feasibility report for implementing best management practices.
 The study involved determining the appropriate detention basin size, designing a site plan, and performing a rough order of magnitude cost estimate.
 I advised on design practices to minimize mud build-up, erosion, and sedimentation.

 ![Alpha Range Grading Plan](images/range.jpg)

 ## Introduction

 Camp San Luis Obispo is located just three miles north of the city limit and covers roughly 6,000 acres.
-The portion of the land examined in this report is the upper most shooting range (35.343704, -120.695366) nestled in the hills on the east side of highway 1.
+The portion of the land examined in this report is the upper most shooting range (35.343704, -120.695366) nestled in the hills on the east side of Highway 1.
 The Alpha Range site sits on a 5-acre piece of bare land with little to no vegetation.

 The purpose of this report is to prepare a plan and recommendations for reducing the erosion on this range.
 The current site is considered a hazard during storm events due to excess mud build up and sedimentation.
 The project constraints carefully considered include: poor soil properties, steep slopes of the adjacent land, existing buildings and parking lot.